 "Applicant" means any person applying to an ETC for new service or reconnection of discontinued service.

-"Broadband service" means any service providing advanced telecommunications capability, including Internet access and access to high quality voice, data, graphics or video whether provided by a provider or its affiliate or a combination of the two.
-To be considered advanced telecommunications, broadband must be at, or above, a minimum download and upload speed.
-The commission will establish a minimum upload and download speed benchmark for broadband service to be considered advanced telecommunications.
+"Broadband service" means any service providing advanced telecommunications capability, including Internet access and access to high quality voice, data, graphics or video whether provided by a provider or its ISP affiliate or a combination of the two.
+To be considered advanced telecommunications, broadband must be at, or above, a minimum download speed and a minimum upload speed.
+The commission will establish a minimum upload speed benchmark and minimum download speed benchmark for broadband service to be considered advanced telecommunications consistent with federal standards.

 "Communications provider" or "provider" means a company providing communications service that assigns a working telephone number to a final consumer for intrastate wireline or wireless communications services or interconnected voice over internet protocol service, and includes local exchange carriers.